-On the slopes of the hills are the homes of the inhabitants, descendants of the Loyalists who cleared the farms and started a Mission.
-The Parish Clergymen from Kingston came when possible to have services in the homes of the people.
-It is supposed that the large parish and difficulty of travel prompted the building of St. James Church.
+Nestled on the slopes of the hills are the homes of the residents, descendants of the Loyalists who cleared the land and began a Mission.
+Parish Clergymen from Kingston occasionally held services in the homes of the local people.
+The challenge of traveling through the large parish likely motivated the construction of St. James Church.

-The land for the Church was given by Brown Whelpley.
-Construction was carried out 1841-1843 by local mean and of local materials.
-Samuel Foster was in charge of Church construction and the builder of the “Three Decker Pulpit’ with the Circular communion Rail.
-It is of Queen Anne Design and is the only one of its kind in any Anglican Church in this Province.
-It is believed to be the only one of its type in any Anglican Church in Canada.
+Brown Whelpley donated the land for St. James Church, and local men using local materials built the church between 1841 and 1843.
+Samuel Foster oversaw the construction and built the unique “Three Decker Pulpit” with a Circular communion Rail.
+The church features a Queen Anne design and is the only one of its kind in any Anglican Church in the province.
+It is thought to be the only one of its type in any Anglican Church in Canada.

-The Bible on the Reading Desk has been in use throughout the existence of the Church.
-It was prescribed by the Church Society in 1843.
-For eighty years a “Plain Deal Table’ had served as an Altar.
-In 1926 the present Altar was installed and dedicated.
-It had previously been in St. Luke’s Church, Young’s Cove.
-Its history is unknown but it is believed to have been in use in St. Luke’s from 1853.
+The Bible on the Reading Desk has been in use since the church’s inception, presented by the Church Society in 1843.
+For eighty years, a “Plain Deal Table” served as the Altar until the current Altar was installed and dedicated in 1926, originally from St. Luke’s Church in Young’s Cove, where it had likely been in use since 1853.

-On October 30, 1845, the Church was consecrated by the Right Reverend John Medley, giving it the name of Saint James Church, Long Reach.
+On October 30, 1845, the Right Reverend John Medley consecrated the Church, naming it Saint James Church, Long Reach.

-In 1938 a Church Hall was erected just across the road from Saint James Church in memory of Mrs. Frances Smith who had served her Church faithfully and well for many years, and was given the name “Frances Smith Memorial Hall.”
-This building was destroyed by fire in 1948, and a new building was erected on the site which bears the same name.
+In 1938, a Church Hall was built across the road from Saint James Church in memory of Mrs. Frances Smith, a faithful servant of the Church for many years.
+It was named “Frances Smith Memorial Hall.”
+A fire destroyed the building in 1948, and a new building was erected on the same site, bearing the same name.